The Healthy Living Plan Blog using Logosynthesis®

 Changing conversations using Logosynthesis.

-It’s been four months since Dr. Lammers joined us for an evening to talk about LOGOSYNTHESIS.
+It’s been four months since Dr. Lammers joined us for an evening to talk about Logosynthesis, an exciting new coaching and psychotherapeutic model.
 Since then, I’ve had many interesting conversations trying to better understand the topic and how to convey its grace and eloquence to others.
 The more I learn, the more intrigued and fascinated I become.
-I want to share it with everyone but I have been struggling with trying to explain the details, trying to understand who is ready for it and worrying about what will … Read More
+I want to share it with everyone but I have been struggling with trying to explain the details, trying to understand who is … Read More

-In my daily routines, I get stressed and I interact with a lot of stressed individuals.
+Feeling stressed is common in everyday life.
+Given the demands and responsibilities of everyday life, feeling stressed is normal.
+In my daily routines, I get stressed and I also interact with a lot of stressed individuals.
+My environment is generally healthy and productive.
 I don’t work in health care.
-I don’t work with illness.
+Nor do I work with illness.
 I have a regular job and I am involved in my community.
-I appreciate the great people that are involved in my life.
-I notice that some of our stress is individual and some is collective.
-I notice that we often react in manner that is a little more dramatic than what others can appreciate.
-I notice that … Read More
+Certainly, I appreciate the great people that are involved in my life.
+As I pay attention … Read More

+It can be challenging to ‘get over it and move on’.
 The holidays are over.
 We have finished the first week in a new year.
 Do we take time to acknowledge any stress we experienced or do we just push forward?
 Get over it.
 Move on.
 At work, we just finished a challenging year with lots of change.
 Some of us took a few days off to recharge.
 We are now full swing into the next set of targets.
-Do we take time to acknowledge the toll it took or do we … Read More
+Do we … Read More

+When work is overwhelming, stress can lead to burnout.
 I admit that my job can overwhelm me at times.
 I have been in the same position for the past 10+ years.
-As the process in my role continually increases, I have difficulty keeping up with the workload.
+As the demands increase and the systems change in my role continually increases, I have difficulty keeping up with the workload.
 I feel like I am playing ‘pop-a-mole’.
 The faster I work, the further behind I get.
 My computer doesn’t respond fast enough and new systems continue to add process.
-I work to get everything under control but don’t feel like I am having success.
-It is very easy … Read More
+I work to get everything … Read More

+It can be challenging to stop being a reactive parent.
+Do you struggle to stop being a reactive parent?
 I believe we all want to be good parents but what we hold in our heads and our hearts isn’t always in line with the behaviour we exhibit.
 As parents, we hold fantasies of how our children should be based on our beliefs and past experiences.
 And when things aren’t as we had imagined, we react.
-Often we are not even aware of what triggers our reactions.
-What are some of our fantasies?
-‘My child will be the best athlete or the … Read More
+Often we are not even aware of … Read More

 Feel better by self-coaching using Logosynthesis